Syrian Emergency Task Force: Programs

 The Wisdom House School: SETF connects communities in the United States to sustain a Kindergarten for orphans, The Wisdom House, and a women’s center in war-torn Idlib Province in Northwestern Syria.

 Rukban Camp: SETF provides life-saving aid to civilians trapped in Rukban Camp for internally displaced persons.

 Victims Support: SETF supports survivors of torture in Assad regime detention facilities, witnesses, and their families who are key in bringing legal cases against Assad regime war criminals.

 Letters of Hope: SETF connected people in the United States to internally displaced people, mostly children, in Syria through a letter-writing campaign.

-SETF officials - including Moustafa - have been widely cited in media reports on the Syrian Civil War and have been influential in advising United States policymakers on issues related to Syria.
+SETF officials – including Moustafa – been widely cited in media reports on the Syrian Civil War and have been influential in advising United States policymakers on issues related to Syria.
 According to the group, SETF staff have held meetings with more than two-thirds of the membership of the U.S. Congress and have organized junkets for members of congress to visit selected regions in northern Syria.

-Syrian Emergency Task Force has worked with Americans for a Free Syria and Syrian American Council before for similar objectives.